chakra1/python/ctr_data_gen/README.md

 *  *DatetimeClass.py* - This is the Python class which is initialized using constructor parameters -
     * start  - start date,
     * end    - end date,
-    * format - format of the datetime generated, validated against DatetimeFormat
+    * format - format of the datetime generated, validated against DatetimeFormat inner class containing a list of *supported* format values

-The format in the constructor parameter is validated against an internal DatetimeFormat class which contains a list of supported format enum values.

-***NOTE:*** Please note that an user who intend to incorporate new format for datetimes, need to add that new format in this list of enum values
+***NOTE:*** Please note that an user who intend to incorporate new or custom formats for datetimes, need to add that new format in this DatetimeFormat class to be considered as a valid format

 There are two methods in the *DatetimeClass*

-    * DatetimeClass.generate_random_datetime(x) - Returns a random datetime generated between start
+   * generate_random_datetime(x) - Returns a random datetime generated in *format* representation between *start* and *end* date. *x* is the randomness of the seed for random generator
-    * DatetimeClass.generate_N_datetimes(n)       - Size of the dataset to be generated
+   * generate_N_datetimes(n)     - Returns a list of *n* datetimes using the above *generate_random_datetime* method (this method is not used in CTRDataGenerator.py)